Here are additional safe diving practices that you should follow.

 Driving to Altitude

 Be conservative: The longer you wait after a dive, the lower the risk.
-It is recommended to follow the time-to-fly reading on your computer before driving to altitude.
+It is recommended to follow the time-to-fly reading on your PDC before driving to altitude.
 However, there is insufficient data on this topic; therefore, there are no general recommendations.

 Cold and Strenuous Dives

 If you get very cold on a dive or if you have a strenuous dive, you may end up with more nitrogen in your body.
-Your computer cannot monitor each person’s physical conditions.
+Your PDC cannot monitor each person’s physical conditions.
 Therefore, dive conservatively, and when cold, control your ascents and add more dive time at the safety stops.
 Don’t dive again until you are completely warmed up.

 Don’t Dive if You Are Sick

+If you are sick, it is not a good idea to dive.
+You won’t enjoy it as much, and you could put yourself in danger.
 It is important not to dive with a cold or to allow a person who suffers from asthma to dive.
 Air can be trapped by airway blockages, which can cause lung overexpansion and possibly gas emboli in the bloodstream.
 This could cause serious problems for the diver.

 Don’t Dive Too Deep